vitzaoral/esp32-beehive-wifi-2/README.md

 ```
 ### Features
 * measuring the temperature and humidity inside the hive
+* measuring the sound level inside the hive
 * triggers an alarm (Blynk notification) when someone opens the hive - a magnetic contact sensor
 * triggers an alarm (Blynk notification) when someone picks up the hive - a magnetic contact sensor